trilamanila/react-amazon-clone/README.md

 ## Description

 Amazon clone was created for learning purposes to better understand React.
-Real time live demo deployed with Firebase.
-Flexbox and BEM class name convention was used for styling compenents.
-Responsive payment rails using Stripe
+It is a multi page responsive website through React Router.
+Real time live demo website deployed with Firebase.
+CSS flexbox, BEM class naming convention, and Material-UI was used for styling compenents.
+Responsive payment processing with the use of Stripe's API.The backend is handled with Express and Cors middleware and the dataase is hosted on Firebase.

 #### Technologies